OnlySlides/Wireshark-Workshop/README.md

 - Windows User Account Name in Kerberos traffic from an Active Directory environment
 - Other options for Windows host name

-Host information: open pcap file provided on WS > click on basic web filter > first three bytes of a MAC address represents the vendor ID of the machine _but_ not always as MAC address can be changed using various methods.
+Host information: open pcap provided in workshopp > click on basic web filter > first three bytes of a MAC address represents the vendor ID of the machine _but_ not always as MAC addresses can be changed using various methods.
 <p align="center">
 Apple vendor ID example: <br/>
 <img src="https://i.imgur.com/mateVg7.png" height="50%" width="50%" alt="Wireshark Workshop"/>